Living Proud in South Gloucestershire

 Bisexual Awareness Week 2024

 During Bisexual Awareness Week 2024, The Diversity Trust developed a survey to capture the voices of bisexual people.
 The purpose behind recording these experiences is to bring bisexuality to the front of conversations and highlight the barriers, challenges, and discrimination stll faced by bisexual people in the 21st Century.
-It’s vital, also, to reveal the positive experiences: the joy; connection; and freedom found in bisexuality, to show the authentic reality of being bisexual.
+It’s vital, also, to reveal the … Continued

 LGBTQ+ Hate Crime in 2024